dbcli/pgcli/docs/pages/asking_for_input.rst

 Adding syntax highlighting is as simple as adding a lexer.
 All of the `Pygments
 <http://pygments.org/>`_ lexers can be used after wrapping them in a
-:class:`~prompt_toolkit.layout.lexers.PygmentsLexer`.
-It is also possible to create a custom lexer by implementing the :class:`~prompt_toolkit.layout.lexers.Lexer` abstract base class.
+:class:`~prompt_toolkit.lexers.PygmentsLexer`.
+It is also possible to create a custom lexer by implementing the :class:`~prompt_toolkit.lexers.Lexer` abstract base class.

 .. code:: python

     from pygments.lexers import HtmlLexer
     from prompt_toolkit.shortcuts import prompt
-    from prompt_toolkit.layout.lexers import PygmentsLexer
+    from prompt_toolkit.lexers import PygmentsLexer

     text = prompt('Enter HTML: ', lexer=PygmentsLexer(HtmlLexer))
     print('You said: %s' % text)